dsccommunity/ActiveDirectoryDsc/Tests/README.md

     $vmDiskPath = Join-Path -Path $virtualHardDiskPath -ChildPath 'DSCAD-template.vhdx'
     $vhd = New-VHD -Path $vmDiskPath -SizeBytes 40GB -Dynamic Add-VMHardDiskDrive -VM $vm -Path $vhd.Path
-    Get-VMDvdDrive -VM $vm | Set-VMDvdDrive -Path $pathWindowsServerIso Start-VM -VM $vm
+    Get-VMDvdDrive -VM $vm | Set-VMDvdDrive -Path $windowsServerIsoPath Start-VM -VM $vm
     ```
 1. Continue the installation as normal in the Hyper-V Virtual Machine
    Connection.
-   1. You don't need to provide a product key.
+   - You don't need to provide a product key.
+   - You can set any password you like for the template, it will be re-set
+     for each new VM that is deployed later.
 1. (Optional) Install any updates.
-1. (Optional) Make any personal modifications, if they will stick after
+1. (Optional) Make any personal modifications (if they will stick after
-   a SysPrep.
+   the SysPrep we will do next).
 1. In an elevated PowerShell prompt run this to
   [Sysprep generalize](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--generalize--a-windows-installation)
   and return the VM (image) to the out-of-the-box-experience.